 At the auditions you will be considered for specific SCHOLARSHIPS and entrance to the BFA program.
-In order to receive a scholarship you must have been accepted to MSU by April 3, 2017.
+In order to receive a scholarship you must have been accepted to MSU by the date outlined on your scholarship notification.

 The Department of Theatre acting faculty is looking for students who display potential in a professional acting career in theatre and film.
 The department prepares actors for a life of varying possibilities that include stage, screen and other media outlets.
 It also prepares students for a life beyond traditional acting work as the department offers innovative and entrepreneurial opportunities different than most traditional acting programs.